MicrosoftDocs/Hololens/hololens/hololens2-holographic-custom-apps.md

 What is a line of business (LOB) app?

 Line of business, or LOB for short, means a product or products that serve a particular customer transaction or business need.

-In industries like insurance, line of business (LOB) also has a regulatory and accounting definition to meet a statutory set of insurance policies.

 You’ll find LOB apps in a wide range of organizations.
 LOB apps are valued because they solve problems unique to each business.